mastix/Ionic-Weather-Application/README.md

 # Disclaimer

-Due to the fact that I only have an Android phone (and no iOS Dev Account fpr $99 a year) I have only tested this application on my Samsung Galaxy S5 (Android).
+Due to the fact that I only have an Android phone (and no iOS Dev Account for $99 a year) I have only tested this application on my Samsung Galaxy S5 (Android).

 But now feel free to download and play with it! ;)